 PhD Agriculture: Course Fees, Admission 2025, Syllabus, Top Colleges, Career Scope

 PhD in Agriculture is the highest level degree field of agriculture.
-Its duration is 3 to 6 years and is mainly for research in a specific discipline.
-The PhD Agriculture syllabus covers areas like Agronomy, Horticulture, Genetics and Plant Breeding, plant physiology, soil sciences, Plant Pathology etc.
+Its duration is 3 to 6 years, where students research and write a dissertation.
+The syllabus covers areas like Agronomy, Horticulture, Genetics and Plant Breeding, plant physiology, soil sciences, Plant Pathology etc.

 Read more-